sifive/wake/share/doc/wake/logging.md

 For stdout, the following table should be read top to bottom considering the command line arguments you've passed to wake.
 If you match a line in the table, stop!
-This is what will appear on the console as you watch wake execute:
+This is what will appear on the console as you watch wake execute, and what is sent to wake's stdout:

 Flag               | logDebug | logInfo | logEcho | logReport | logWarning | logError | logNever | mkLogLevel "foo" Green|
 --------------------------------------------------------------------------------------------------------------------------